zilliztech/feder/README.md

 ## What is feder

-Feder is an javascript tool that built for understanding your embedding vectors, feder visualizes faiss, hnswlib and other anns index files, so that we can have a better understanding how anns work and what are high dimensional vector embeddings.

-So far, we are focusing on the Faiss (only ivf_flat) index file and HNSWlib (hnsw) index file, we will cover more index types later.
+Feder is a JavaScript tool designed to aid in the comprehension of embedding vectors.
+It visualizes index files from Faiss, HNSWlib, and other ANN libraries to provide insight into how these libraries function and the concept of high-dimensional vector embeddings.
+Currently, Feder is primarily focused on the IVF_FLAT index file type from Faiss and the HNSW index file type from HNSWlib, though additional index types will be added in the future.

 Feder is written in **javascript**, and we also provide a python library **federpy**, which is based on federjs.